-The observation made by the Auditors with reference to notes on accounts for the yearended 31st March 2016 are self -explanatory and therefore do not call for anyfurther comments under Section 134 of the Companies Act 2013.
+The observation made by the Auditors with reference to notes on accounts for the yearended 31st March 2020 are self -explanatory and therefore do not call for any furthercomments under section 134 of the Companies Act 2013.

-The board had appointed M/s Sanjay Grover & Associates Company Secretaries forcarrying out secretarial audit in terms of the provisions of Section 204 of the CompaniesAct 2013 for the financial year 2015-2016.
-The report of the Secretarial Auditors isannexed as a part to this report.
-The report does not contain any qualification or adverseremarks.
+The Board had appointed M/s Sanjay Grover & Associates Company Secretaries forcarrying out Secretarial Audit in terms of the provisions of Section 204 of the CompaniesAct 2013 for the financial year 2019-2020.

 None of the Directors of your Company is disqualified as per provision of Section164(2) of Companies Act 2013.
 The Directors of the Company have made necessarydisclosures as required under various provisions of the Act and the SEBI (ListingObligations and Disclosure Requirement) Regulations 2015.

 |Name of Members ||Designation ||Category |

 |Mr. Balvinder Singh Ahluwalia ||Member ||Independent Director |

 Mrs. Renu Jagdish Chairman of the Committee has adequate financial andaccounting knowledge.

 The Chief Financial Officer Internal Auditor and the Statutory Auditors of theCompany are permanent invitees to the meetings of the Audit Committee.
 It is a practice ofthe Committee to extend an invitation to the Managing Director to attend the meeting asand when required.